Ancestors can be found in school records?

-There are quite a few types of school records that will benefit your genealogical research.
+Quite a few types of school records will benefit your genealogical research.

-- Student Newspapers – Student newspapers tell more about the student life of the school.
-Elon College’s online student newspapers date back to 1910.
+Student newspapers tell more about the student life of the school or area schools

-- Annual Reports – The annual reports are created by the county superintendents and presented to the board of education.
-The 1901 Wilkes County School Annual Report is a great example.
-Included in the report is a list of Honor Roll Teachers, List of Students for Perfect Attendance, Graduation Lists, Perfect Spellers, and Library Certificates.
+The annual reports are created by the county superintendents and presented to the board of education.
+Potentially included in a report is a list of Honor Roll Teachers, List of Students for Perfect Attendance, Graduation Lists, Perfect Spellers, and Library Certificates.
 Information and statistics on the county such as the number of homes with running water and number of homes with a telephone are found, too.
 This information provides the researcher with important information about the community.

 This 1930-1931 report card for Elma Talbott of South Boston, VA provides her father’s name and original signature.